 - Allow only one parent or guardian (per occasion) to pick up or drop off a student.

-- Require all adults, including parents, to wear a face covering, unless medically inadvisable.
+- Require all adults and students, including parents, to wear a face covering, unless medically inadvisable.

 - Provide supervision to disperse student gatherings during arrival and departure times.